-The following guide outlines the suggested sequence for a student to complete four (4) years of coursework (123 credits) including general education, business core, and major requirements.
+The following guide outlines the suggested sequence for a student to complete four (4) years of coursework (120 credits) including general education, common professional core, and major requirements.
 Students who want to pursue an additional major or minor should consult with an academic advisor to determine the best education plan.